lensapp/lens/docs/contributing/promotion.md

 Help promote Lens!
 If you are not a developer (or even if you are), you can still contribute to the project – a lot – by helping us to promote it.
 As we are a free and open source project, the community is our most important asset.
 Here are some ways that you can help the project continue to grow.

-## Follow, Like, Recommend, Favorite, Vote and Star Us
+## Follow, Like, Recommend, Favourite, Vote and Star Us

-There are many sites where you can vote, recommend, favorite, and star us.
+There are many sites where you can vote, recommend, favourite, and star us.

 * [Twitter](https://twitter.com/k8slens) - Like, comment and retweet our posts, and follow us on Twitter.
 * [Medium](https://medium.com/k8slens) - Give claps to our articles and follow us on Medium.